mtilda/supply_backend/project_overview.md

 ### Description:

-A comfortable-to-use inventory management system for small and medium scale groups, such as a household sharing groceries, a small company sharing office supplies, or a community sharing tools.
+An inventory management system for small and medium scale groups, such as a household sharing groceries, a small company sharing office supplies, or a community sharing tools.
+This app favors user comfort over rigorous data entry, so users can use this app casually and only when they need something from it.

 ### User Stories